astropy/halotools/docs/install.rst

 	CC=clang python setup.py test

 If you are working from the master branch of Halotools, the message that concludes test-suite execution should not indicate that there were any errors or failures.
+A typical acceptable test suite report will read something like "245 passed in 83.2 seconds", or "275 passed, 4 xfailed in 74.3 seconds".
+The "xfail" marker is shorthand for "expected failure"; tests marked by xfail do not indicate a bug or installation problem; instead, this indicates that there is a new feature that has only been partially implemented.
 If you encounter problems when running the test suite, please be sure you have installed the package dependencies first before raising a Github Issue and/or contacting the Halotools developers.

 Dependencies
 ============